 Welcome to our Chelmsford campus

-You’ll find our campus nestled down by the river in the city’s University and Innovation Quarter, just a short stroll from the lively centre.
+You’ll find our Chelmsford campus nestled down by the river in the city’s University and Innovation Quarter, just a short stroll from the lively centre.

 Our campus: past, present and future

-We’ve been around since 1893 when we started with adult further-education classes.
+ARU's roots in Chelmsford go back to 1893, and adult further-education classes.
 In 1904 a foundation stone was laid in Market Road by Lord Rayleigh, which marked the start of our journey to create purpose-built further education buildings in Chelmsford – and we’ve never looked back.

 A great place to study

-As well as training the majority of the region’s nurses and midwives, we’re also home to students of education, law, engineering, business, architecture, computing and more.
+As well as training the majority of the region’s nurses and midwives, we’re home to students of education, law, engineering, business, architecture, computing and more.

 It makes for a great mix of people.